Have you ever woken up to the loud sounds of a woodpecker on the side of your home or up on the roof?

 Although there are many other oil-based and polyurethane-based paints that can help in repelling insects and birds, anti woodpecker paints are much more effective in getting rid of woodpeckers that are usually attracted to your backyard and lawn due to various reasons.

 How does it Work?

-Chemical bird repellents and paint additives like beakguard woodpecker deterrent paint contain toxins (such as methyl anthranilate and anthaquinone).
+Chemical bird repellents and paint additives like Beakguard woodpecker deterrent paint contain toxins (such as methyl anthranilate and anthraquinone).

 When applied over wood, it creates an uncomfortable environment for birds like woodpeckers causing them symptoms like nausea and confusion.

 Plus, if the woodpeckers come nearby and peck the wood, the woodpecker repellent additive (that is encapsulated within the paint/stain) is released causing great discomfort to them.

 You can use these chemicals and paint products on trees, wooden furniture in your lawn, wood doors & windows, deck area, etc. to keep the woodpeckers away from coming to the same spot.